-Component Description (1) SIM card slot (select products only) Supports a wireless subscriber identity module (SIM) card.
-(2) Security cable slot Attaches an optional security cable to the computer.
+Com oonent Description (1) Magnetic pen attachment area (select products only) Holds an optional pen.
+(2) SIM card slot (select products only) Supports a wireless subscriber identity module (SIM) card.
+(3) Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it might not prevent the computer from being mishandled or stolen.
+(4) SS€→ USB SuperSpeed port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.